nlohmann/json/doc/Reference.md

 ## Nomenclature

 We use the term "JSON" when we mean the [JavaScript Object Notation](http://json.org); that is, the file format.
-When we talk about the class implementing our library, we use "`JSON`" (typewriter font).
-Instances of this class are called "`JSON` values" to differentiate them from "JSON objects"; that is, unordered mappings, hashes, and whatnot.
+When we talk about the class implementing our library, we use "`json`" (typewriter font).
+Instances of this class are called "`json` values" to differentiate them from "JSON objects"; that is, unordered mappings, hashes, and whatnot.

 ## Types and default values